fdr/redrat/README.txt

 == DESCRIPTION:

-Ruby can be extended with C.  Python has an embedding guide.
+Ruby and Python speak C.

 == FEATURES/PROBLEMS:

+* Bootstraps low level access to Python constructs to enable Python utilization in Ruby.

-* Bootstraps low level access to Python constructs to enable Python utilization in ruby.
+* Bootstraps low level access to Python constructs to enable Python utilization in Ruby.

 == SYNOPSIS: